Preston Manor, Brighton: The building today

 Preston Manor was listed at Grade II* on 13 October 1952.
 Such buildings are defined as being "particularly important ... [and] of more than special interest".
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.
 The garden walls on the southeast side of the house, and the ruined wellhouse in the grounds, were listed at the lower Grade II (a designation given to "nationally important buildings of special interest") on 20 August 1971.
 As of February 2001, they were two of 1,124 Grade II-listed buildings in the city.

 Preston Manor is part of the 80.51 acre Preston Village Conservation Area, one of 34 conservation areas in the city of Brighton and Hove.
 This area was first designated on 24 September 1970 and has since been expanded.
 The manor house and the adjacent St Peter's Church are considered to be the core buildings of the conservation area.

-The manor house is owned by Brighton & Hove City Council and administered as part of the Royal Pavilion and Museums Trust, which also controls the Royal Pavilion, Brighton Museum & Art Gallery and its counterpart in Hove, and the Booth Museum of Natural History.
+The manor house is owned by Brighton & Hove City Council and administered as part of the Royal Pavilion and Museums Trust, which also controls the Royal Pavilion, Brighton Museum & Art Gallery, Hove Museum of Creativity and the Booth Museum of Natural History.
 It is run as a museum displaying and commemorating the Edwardian era and the Stanford family (its name was originally the Thomas-Stanford Museum when it opened in 1933), demonstrating the everyday life of its residents and servants.

+The museum will reopen in April 2025.